pranav-create1334/React-Springboot-Employee-Management/README.md

 ## How to Run

 ### Backend
-1. Open project in IntelliJ
+1. Open project in IntelliJ with the clone.
 2. Run Spring Boot Application

 ### Frontend